build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 # Overview

-The Ockam protocol requires the use of a number of cryptographic building blocks in order to establish secure channels.
-Since the Ockam protocol can be run on many different types of platforms, the protocol must be able to support a variety of different cryptographic functions; whether its in a software library, an external secure element or a combination of both.
-Ockam Vault provides the necessary common interface to cryptographic hardware and software to provide a set of building blocks needed for the Ockam protocol to establish secure channels.
+The Ockam protocols require the use of a number of cryptographic building blocks in order to establish secure channels.
+Since these protocols can be run on many different types of platforms, they must be able to support a variety of different cryptographic functions; whether its in a software library, an external secure element or a combination of both.
+Ockam Vault provides the necessary common interface to cryptographic hardware and software to provide a set of building blocks needed for the Ockam protocols to establish secure channels.

 This guide will look at how an Ockam Vault was built for the Microchip ATECC608A and look at how to implement a new Ockam Vault on an external secure element or a host-based software library.
 The guide has been broken up small groups of related cryptographic building blocks.
 An Ockam Vault has the flexibility to pick and choose which building blocks to implement, but once it has been decided that a Vault will implement a building block, all functions in that building block must be implemented.
 In cases where a Vault does not implement the full set of building blocks, another Vault must be used in conjunction to supplement the missing building blocks.